 Step 1.
 Minimum Qualifications and Requirements

-When considering how to become a Nebraska State Trooper, you will first need to meet the basic requirements as outlined in the Nebraska State Patrol applicant handbook:
+When considering how to become a Nebraska State Trooper, you will first need to meet the basic requirements as outlined on the Nebraska State Patrol website:

 - Must be at least 21 years of age by the time the oath is taken

 - Must be a United States citizen